Strategies for Optimizing Effluent Treatment in Metal Plating Facilities

 Optimizing Bath Chemistry

 Maintaining plating baths within their optimal operating ranges reduces drag-out, extends bath life, and minimizes the volume of contaminated rinse water.
-Regular bath analysis and consistent chemical dosing prevent the accumulation of contaminants that ultimately end up in the effluent stream.
+Regular bath analysis and consistent chemical dosing prevent the accumulation of plating-system components and contaminants that ultimately end up in the effluent stream.

 Improving Rinse Efficiency